amanantuley/Machine_learning/README.md

-# Machine Learning Algorithms Repository 📚🤖
+# Machine Learning Algorithms & Project Repository 📚🤖

 Welcome to the **Machine Learning Algorithms Repository**!
 This repository serves as a collection of commonly used machine learning algorithms, implemented with simplicity and clarity.
 Whether you're a beginner looking to understand the core concepts or a seasoned developer in need of quick algorithm references, this repository has you covered.